Climate Change Food Security

 Drought, which is water shortage, can be defined in a number of ways.
 It will continue to increase as global warming continues and global temperatures increase.

-Recently Northern hemisphere drought is increasing alarmingly, affecting all the world's best food producing regions.
+Over the past few years it looks like Northern hemisphere drought is increasing, affecting all the world's best food producing regions.
 The rapid loss of Arctic cooling snow and ice albedo cooling is projected to increase N. hemisphere drought, so may now be a factor.

 LIVESTOCK